Marcobisky/my-riscv/README.md

 ## Project Description

 This is a personal project starts at Jan 14th, 2025, aiming to build a CPU in RISC-V architecture.
 The persuit of this project is to create a beginner-friendly way of self-learning how a computer (or a micro-controller) works.
 The creation of this project heavily referenced [riscv-mcu](https://github.com/renyangang/riscv-mcu/tree/master) repository.
-The objective of this project is to **physically** build a RISCV CPU from scratch, i.e. we are going to use logic gates, simulation tools like VHDL, search for suitable chips, draw PCBs, etc. Hopefully it has peripherals like IIC, GPIOs, UART, etc. Running early versions of linux on it will be even better!
+The objective of this project is to **physically** build a RISCV CPU from scratch, i.e. we are going to use logic gates, simulation tools like VHDL/Verilog, search for suitable chips, draw PCBs, etc. Hopefully it has peripherals like IIC, GPIOs, UART, etc. Running early versions of linux on it will be even better!

 **Progress:**